learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

 A production trading dashboard (live price updates via WebSocket) was leaking ~5 MB/minute because chart components registered `message` event listeners on the WebSocket instance but the cleanup function never deregistered them.
 After navigating away and back (SPA route change), each visit added another listener.
 After 20 minutes, the page consumed 100 MB extra and began janking at 15 fps.
-Adding `ws.removeEventListener('message', handler)` in the React `useEffect` cleanup eliminated the leak entirely — a pattern enforced by the team's custom ESLint rule that requires every `addEventListener` to be paired with a `removeEventListener`.
+Adding `ws.removeEventListener('message', handler)` in the React `useEffect` cleanup eliminated the leak entirely — a pattern enforced by the team\'s custom ESLint rule that requires every `addEventListener` to be paired with a `removeEventListener`.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>